sixtyfive/arduino-battery-capacity-tester-3.1/README.md

 sketch, came from Adam Welch, who had used a Nokia LCD and some protoboard for it.
 [http://static.adamwelch.co.uk/2016/01/lithium-ion-18650-battery-capacity-checker/](http://static.adamwelch.co.uk/2016/01/lithium-ion-18650-battery-capacity-checker/)

+## Features

+- cleaned-up UI, including zero-padded minutes and seconds in the top-left corner running time display
+- cleaned-up code, including `#define`s for where it makes sense and some comments
+- a little spinner in the lower left corner while the measurement is running
+- reasonably pleasant/sensible buzzer sounds for boot-up, button presses, "measurement start" and "measurement finished"
+- no-battery-attached error message and buzzer sound

 ## How to use?

 This sketch can be used with either the Arduino IDE (just open the `.ino` file inside of the `CapacityTester` folder – but you'll have to read the `#include` statements and install libraries manually) or with PlatformIO (clone this repository, then execute `pio run -t upload` with the Arduino Nano connected to the computer via USB; libraries will be downloaded and installed for you).